Horbenkodev/hugo-blog/content/posts/how-blockchain-is-revolutionizing-the-future-of-custom-software-development/index.md

 ---
-ceoTitle: How Blockchain is Revolutionizing the Future of Custom Software Development
+ceoTitle: "Blockchain in Custom Software Development: Trends and Benefits"
 title: How Blockchain is Revolutionizing the Future of Custom Software Development
 breadcrumbs: How Blockchain Revolutionizes Custom Software Development
 slug: blockchain-custom-software-development